Our unique analysis of the bills Goss sponsored and cosponsored provides insight into his position in the House of Representatives.

 - H.Res.
 608 (107th): Waiving a requirement of clause 6(a) of rule XIII with respect to ...

 - H.Res.
 508 (107th): Providing for consideration of motions to suspend the rules.

 View All » (including bills from previous years)

 From Jan 1989 to Sep 2004, Goss missed 222 of 8,844 roll call votes, which is 2.5%.
-This is better than the median of 2.9% among the lifetime records of representatives serving in Sep 2004.
+This is on par with the median of 2.9% among the lifetime records of representatives serving in Sep 2004.
 The chart below reports missed votes over time.